 (2) Let $f\colon D \to X$ be a minimal filling diagram for $\gamma$.
-We will show that $D$ is simplicial, locally $k$-large and nondegenerate.
+We will show that $D$ is simplicial, locally $k$--large and nondegenerate.

 First we prove that $D$ is simplicial.
 We have to show that there are no double edges and no loops in $D$.
-Assume contrary, that we have two edges $e$ and $e'$ joining vertices $v_1$ and $v_2$.
-Then we can remove a sub-disc bounded by $e \cup e'$, and glue $e$ to $e'$, which gives us a triangulation of $D$ with fewer triangles, together with a simplicial map induced by $f$.
-Since $X$ is simplicial, the images of $e$ and $e'$ under $f$ coincide, hence induced map is well defined.
-This contradicts minimality of $D$.
+We proceed by contradiction.
+First suppose that we have two edges $e$ and $e'$ joining vertices $v_1$ and $v_2$.
+Then we can remove a subdisc bounded by $e \cup e'$, and glue $e$ to $e'$, which gives us a triangulation of $D$ with fewer triangles, together with a simplicial map induced by $f$.
+Since $X$ is simplicial, the images of $e$ and $e'$ under $f$ coincide, hence the induced map is well defined.
+This contradicts the minimality of $D$.

-Now let us assume that we have a loop in $D$.
-Then there exists a maximal loop, i.e.\ a loop which is not properly contained in the disc bounded by any other loop, call it $e$.
+Now assume that we have a loop in $D$.
+Then there exists a maximal loop, i.e.\ a loop which is not properly contained in the disc bounded by any other loop.
+Pick any such loop and call it $e$.
 Let $D_e$ denote the disc bounded by $e$, and let $T$ be the triangle adjacent to $e$ outside $D_e$.
 Then we have two possibilities: either two other edges of $T$ are embedded, or they are both loops.
 Both situations are shown in the Figure~\ref{p:26}:

 In situation a) two other sides of $T$ have the same endpoints, which is a contradiction with the fact that we do not have double edges.
-In situation b) the disc bounded by one of the two other sides of $T$ contains $e$, which contradicts maximality of $e$.
+In situation b) the disc bounded by one of the two other sides of $T$ contains $e$, which contradicts the maximality of $e$.

-Now we show that $D$ is locally $k$-large.
+Now we show that $D$ is locally $k$--large.
 We do this by showing that there are no interior vertices of $D$ with $\hi(v)<k$.
 First observe that in $D$ there are no vertices with $\hi(v) \in \{1,2\}$.
 Indeed a vertex $v$ with $\hi(v)=1$ would force $D$ to have a loop, and a vertex $v$ with $\hi(v)=2$ would give a loop or two edges with the same endpoints in $D$.